OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 The output from Dextra can be manipulated using standard Linux commands, for example, using `grep` to search for certain keywords.

 It is important to know, the list of strings obtained using the above tools can be very big, as it also includes the various class and package names used in the application.
 Going through the complete list, specially for big binaries, can be very cumbersome.
 Thus, it is recommended to start with keyword based searching and go through the list only when keyword search does not work.
-Some keywords which can be a good starting point are - password, key, and secret.
+Some generic keywords which can be a good starting point are - password, key, and secret.
+Other useful keywords in context of the app can be explored while you are using the app.

 ###### Native